 - a thorough grounding in the history and contemporary theoretical trends of social-cultural anthropology;

-- close engagement with noted and rising scholars in the field, via the programme's Seminar Series in the Anthropology of Tourism and Travel and guest lectures in the MA's core course, as well as numerous opportunities for informal dialogue with visiting anthropologists and sociologists of tourism;
+- close engagement with noted and rising scholars in the field, via the programme's Colloquium Series in the Anthropology of Tourism and Travel, as well as opportunities for informal dialogue with visiting anthropologists and sociologists of tourism;

 - the unparalleled concentration of area expertise among SOAS' academic staff, covering Africa, Asia, and the Middle East, together with their diasporas;